wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.0.3 =
+* Allow user to specify PNG optimization level
+* Code and screenshot cleanup
+* Settings page beautification (if you can think of further improvements, feel free to use the support link)

 = 1.0.2 =
 * Forgot to add Settings link to warning message when tools are missing